 How can you help?

-- I would be grateful for any support for the program.
+- I am grateful for any support for the program.
 Every small bit helps and adds up.

-- Your contribution is an acknowledgement that this program is an opportunity to make a difference, to inspire future leaders in climate science and policy and improve the representation of women at the decision table for science and policy.
+- Your contribution is an acknowledgement that this program is an opportunity to make a difference, to inspire future STEMM leaders and improve the representation of women at the decision table for science and policy.

 - The total cost of the Homeward Bound program is US $31,000 per participant, a significant proportion of which is covered by in-kind contributions from partners in the program.